-Beginning in 4th grade, students have the opportunity to play a musical instrument.
-Students have their choice of playing flute, clarinet, saxophone, trumpet, French horn, trombone or drums.
+Starting in 4th grade, students can play a musical instrument.
+Students have their choice of playing flute, clarinet, saxophone, trumpet, French horn, trombone, or drums.
 Interested students begin with one class lesson per week.
 During the second semester of 4th grade, all instrumental music students meet once a week for Beginning Band.
 This is in addition to their lessons in class.
 This band performs at the Elementary Spring Concert.
-In 5th & 6th grades, weekly class lessons continue and band rehearsals increase to two times in a week.
-Both grades perform in the annual Christmas Concert as well as in the Spring Concert.
-Band and lessons continue through the middle school and high school with many different opportunities for students to pursue their interests.
+In 5th & 6th grades, weekly class lessons continue, and band rehearsals increase to two times per week.
+Both grade levels perform in the annual Winter Concert and Spring Concert.
+Band and lessons continue through middle and high school with many opportunities for students to pursue their interests.